jozso39/rohlik-mcp-server/README.md

 This project implements a simple MCP server that serves as a database for managing shopping lists based on recipes.
 The server is built using Flask and interacts with a dataset of recipes stored in a CSV file.
 It was created to serve a [Rohlík AI ReAct Agent](https://github.com/jozso39/rohlik-agent-js).
 Both of the projects have to be used simultaniously.
 Both of the projects are created as an interview assignmnent to [Rohlík](https://www.rohlik.cz/) company.
+There is no intention to deploy this code or use it in production.

 # Instalation
 ```